 U.S. lodging industry - additional information

 The occupancy rate, the share of rooms occupied at a given time, is used with the average daily rate (ADR) and revenue per available room (RevPAR) to measure the performance of a lodging establishment or market.
-The occupancy rate of the U.S. lodging industry is usually at its highest during the third quarter of each year, indicating a peak in demand, and has been rising year-on-year since at least 2011.
-The revenue of the U.S. hotel industry reached 176.7 billion U.S. dollars in 2014.
+The occupancy rate of the U.S. lodging industry is usually at its highest during the third quarter of each year, indicating a peak in demand, and has been rising year-on-year, in the last few years.
+The revenue of the U.S. hotel industry reached 208 billion U.S. dollars in 2017.

-The hotel market in the United States is constantly expanding, with approximately three and a half thousand hotel projects in the development pipeline each month in early 2015.
+The hotel market in the United States is constantly expanding, with over 5,000 hotel projects in the development pipeline each month in early 2018.
 The market also sees developments to pre-existing lodging establishments.
-The most expensive hotel renovations between 2013 and 2015 were at the Andaz San Diego and the Cavalier Hotel in Virgina, carried out in the summer of 2015 at a cost of 250 million U.S. dollars each.
+The most expensive hotel renovation between 2013 and 2017 was the JW Marriott Island Beach Resort in Marco Island, Florida, carried out in the summer of 2017 at a cost of 320 million U.S. dollars.